Moscow State Textile University

-Moscow State Textile Institute (formerly A. N. Kosygin Moscow State Textile University) was formed in 1919.
+Kosygin Moscow State Textile University (formerly Moscow State Textile Institute) was formed in 1919.
 It is one of the oldest and institutes for higher studies in textiles in Russia.

 History

 In 1981, the institute was named in honor of Soviet Premier Alexei Kosygin, who died the previous year and whose profession was in the textile industry.
 The institute was upgraded to "Academy" in 1990.
 It was renamed to A. N. Kosygin Moscow State Textile Academy.
 Nine years later, the Academy was approved as University and renamed as the A. N. Kosygin Moscow State Textile University in 1999.

 About

-The university has its own complex.
-It comprises 8 different corpuses at the center of the city of Moscow, Russia.
+The university maintains a dedicated complex comprising eight buildings situated in the center of Moscow, Russia.

 The teaching staff at the university is above 560, with 110 of them are Ph.D. and Professors.

 The university has the following major departments: